Rollright Stones: The King's Men

 After undertaking limited excavation at the circle in the 1980s, Lambrick concluded that when it had been originally erected, it would have been a "more perfect circle" than it is today.
 He thought that each of the stones would have touched one another, creating a continuous barrier all the way around.
 He also speculated that the monument's builders intentionally placed the smoother sides of the boulders to face inwards.
 The outer facing sides are predominantly rougher in texture.

 Resistivity and magnetometry surveys undertaken during the 1980s revealed four magnetic anomalies within the centre of the circle, possibly representing "pits related in some way to local ground surface undulations and the presence of localised burning."
 Lambrick noted that similar features could be found within the stone circles of Mayburgh, Stenness and Balbirnie.
 He said that it was a possible original prehistoric feature, although accepted it may equally have been the result of refuse deposited in the Romano-British period, or tree-planting holes.

+However, the key comparable site to the King's Men is Swinside - which features an almost identical layout.
+Its 4-poster entrance - where two outward stones are found outside the circle, forming a portal outwards - is only found elsewhere at Swinside, as well as the larger Long Meg and Her Daughters.
+Both of these sites are found in the Northwest English county of Cumbria, which is known to have ties to the Brú na Bóinne Passage Tombs.
+First identified by Aubrey Burl, the "Cumbrian circle" is a typology of large, megalithic enclosures found primarily in northwest England and southwest Scotland, characterised by numerous stones, open interiors, and well-defined entrances.
+These monuments were constructed between roughly 3200 and 2500 BC and are historically associated with the Neolithic exchange networks of the Group VI Langdale axe trade.
+While once considered a distinct precursor to henges, they are now viewed as regional expressions of a shared architectural tradition that often evolved through centuries of modification and ritual use.